News

 EXHIBITIONS

-THE STORY OF THE PEN & POCKET KNIFE - FROM AUGUST 2023
+THE STORY OF PEN & POCKET KNIVES (Continues)

 TAKE A LOOK AT OUR DIGITAL RESOURCES

-A new digital Knife Archive is being compiled for the Name on a Knife Blade Project, plus we have a Youtube channel and a variety of resources to download - click on the links below.
+A digital knife archive has been compiled for the Name on a Knife Blade Project, plus we have a Youtube channel and a variety of resources to download - click on the links below.

 The 'Name on a Knife Blade' database